YipChiSan/Front-End-learning-notes/Solutions of HTML and CSS basics.md

 > What is the “default stylesheet” or “user agent stylesheet”?
 * Default stylesheet: Every CSS property has a Formal Definition section.
 These Formal Definitions are a part of the W3C’s standardization of CSS, the organization that is in charge of the web’s standards.
 * User agent stylesheet: The “User-Agent-Stylesheet” is the default CSS file that the browser companies implement in their browsers.

+> What is the purpose of a CSS reset file?

+The goal of a reset stylesheet is to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on.
+It will reset all styles made by browsers.